Skip to main content

 Title Some Database with special configuration need

-URL http://www.somedb.com
+URL https://www.somedb.com

-Find NAME="_PRIORREFERER" VALUE="http://
+Find NAME="_PRIORREFERER" VALUE="https://

-Replace NAME="_PRIORREFERER" VALUE="http://^A
+Replace NAME="_PRIORREFERER" VALUE="https://^A

 IncludeFile generated.cfg